 Ever since I was a little girl.
 I liked to question things.
 To me life always seemed more than what was in front of me.
 As a young adult I invested my time in joining different religions and groups.
 The more I did that, the more I could not understand why people fought so much over what seems to me, the same thing.
 I couldn’t imagine any God being proud of all the hate and blood shed in its name.
 The mixture of my learnings along with my own mistakes and the many hurts impose by others, led me to embrace spirituality.
 There is a saying which I believe wholeheartedly “Religion is for those who are afraid of going to hell, spirituality is for those who have been there”

 Sometimes you have to go through the worst to understand the fullness of this life and your part in it.

 I am not saying leave your religion; I am simply being myself and expressing my personal experiences.
 If your religion makes you genuinely a better person; not only with those who share similar beliefs; then good for you.

 Most religions teachings aren’t the problem; to me the problem lies in the limited interpretation of those teaching it.
 God is not limited to one book or one building or one day a week.
 God is the infinite universe, which you can find within yourself and only when you truly understand yourself will you develop an intimate relationship with divine within and without.

 We say God/the universe has expressed itself in everything there is.
 Damn right!.

 Look around you, do you see everything looking the same?
 Hell no!.

-Nature is a big example; it is so diverse.
-We are also expressions of this great force, and just like in nature we are very diverse/different.
+Nature is a big example of individuality while remaining connected.
+It is so diverse, it exists for its sake, it is not thinking about the rest of the world yet by thriving it helps everything and everyone around.
+We are also expressions of the great divine force, and just like in nature we are very diverse/different.
 I don’t have to act like you to go to a heaven somewhere.
-My purpose in life is to be me, and yours to be you.
+My purpose in life is to be me and yours to be you.